 High winds can significantly cause some damage to the asphalt shingles.

-However, not all damages directly attribute to the wind effects.
+However, not all damages are directly attributed to the wind effects.
 They can also be the result of a hidden defect that a roofing company fails to address.
-Yet many misconceptions surround the wind damages on roofs, which are not correct.
+Yet many misconceptions surround the wind damage on roofs, which are not correct.

 Any particular damage after strong winds can also be a factor of a manufacturing defect, poor installation, or poor grade shingles.
 Keep reading to find out about the three common misconceptions surrounding wind-damaged asphalt shingle roofing.

-Misconception 1 – Shingles With Poor Adhesion Are Wind Lifted
+Misconception 1: Shingles With Poor Adhesion Are lifted by the wind.

-The first most common misconception is any shingles with insufficient adhesion are wind-lifted or wind-damaged.
+The first and most common misconception is any shingles with insufficient adhesion are wind-lifted or wind-damaged.
 This idea completely excludes the fact that shingle adhesives can also fail or become weak over time.
-Strong winds can lift and tear off shingles with insufficient adhesion effortlessly.
+Strong winds can effortlessly lift and tear off shingles with insufficient adhesion.

-But shingles with poor adhesion should not be associated with wind damages as the wind only makes it easier to lift or cause further damage to them.
+But shingles with poor adhesion should not be associated with wind damage as the wind only makes it easier to lift or cause further damage to them.
 So to understand it better, you should know the reasons behind poor adhesion.
-Given below are few reasons why shingle adhesives fail:
+Below are a few reasons why shingle adhesives fail:

 As a result, unsealed and unbonded shingles are not necessarily due to winds.
 Besides, several studies confirm the fact that after some years, the sealing naturally starts deteriorating.
 In addition, there is a pattern of installation errors: under-driven nails or debris in the sealant strip and release tape accidentally sticking to the sealant strip due to packaging errors.